Workforce Development

 Non-Credit Test Prep

-To provide quality and relevant short-term, non-credit training programs to those who are seeking quick entry into specific career fields.
-Training allows members of the community to develop new skills or enhance skills to become more productive on the job.
+Our non-credit test prep offers relevant short-term, non-credit training to those seeking quick entry into specific career fields.
+Training allows individuals to develop new skills or enhance their existing ones to become more productive on the job.

 Test Preparation